 Importing Project from Existing Source Code

 You can set up a project around the existing source code created externally, in other words, in another IDE or in a dedicated editor.
-PhpStorm analyzes the code base, adds the .idea directory with settings, and marks the project with the special icon .
+PhpStorm analyzes the code base and adds the .idea directory with settings.

 When the files to work with are already on your machine, you can set up your development environment in three main ways: